 Schoolbooks.ie offers a range of study materials to help you achieve your revision goals.
 Our Breaking Ground textbook has been specifically designed with the Leaving Cert specification in mind.
 It is also essential that students are actively learning by applying knowledge in a multitude of ways.
 This is why we have created Revise Wise as a complete revision guide for the Agricultural Science Leaving certificate and a Workbook which can be used alongside any course textbooks.
 These help students build exam skills and apply knowledge.
 Here we compare the features of the Breaking Grounds textbook, the Revise Wise revision guide, and the Ag Science workbook.

-Breaking Ground, new edition textbook, has been written specifically for the new Leaving Certificate Agricultural Science specification.
+Breaking Ground, new edition textbook, has been written specifically for the new Leaving Cert Ag Science specification.

 Past exam papers

-Improving your exam skills is part and parcel with practicing exam papers.
-Our Agricultural Science revision material, such as the Revise Wise textbook and the Workbook, provides opportunities to practice exam questions within and at the end of each chapter to test your knowledge.
+Improving your exam skills is part and parcel of practicing exam papers.
+Our Agricultural Science revision material, such as the textbook and the workbook, provides opportunities to practice exam questions within and at the end of each chapter to test your knowledge.

 The questions in the examination are structured in a variety of ways.
 Some are long-form essay questions, and others might be short-answer questions that may require definitions or multiple-choice answers.
 By using past exam papers and mark schemes, you will be able to recognise what your markers are looking for with certain question types.

-In addition to the exam questions that are provided in the Schoolbooks.ie material, you can access past papers and mark schemes for Agricultural Science Leaving Certificate here.
-It is good practice to complete timed papers to get a feel for how long it takes you to complete a whole paper.
-Since the exam structure has recently changed, make sure you check with your teachers about the specific structure of your final exam.
+It is good practice to complete timed papers to get a feel for how long it takes to complete a whole paper.
+Since the exam structure has been adjusted for 2021 and 2022, check with your teachers about the specific structure of your final exam and consider this when practicing past papers.

 Exam question predictions

-- Animal physiology - practice short questions preferentially.
+- Animal physiology - practice short-medium questions preferentially.

 - Dairy cattle – practice both long and short questions.

-- Crop production- practice both short and long questions.
+- Farm crops - practice both short and long questions.

 Predictions are only based on historical topics and are not a true reflection of what will come up in your exam; therefore, it is still important to practice a wide range of question types for each topic.